 |Red cyanobacteria coating some liverock.|

-Cyanobacteria are photosynthetic algae that are closely related to bacteria.
+Cyanobacteria are a phylum of bacteria that are known for their photosynthetic ability.
 It is thought that cyanobacteria are among one of the oldest known lifeforms on earth, with some fossil records of up to 3.5 million years ago.
 Most commonly seen by the general public on the news or in person as some parts of the ocean looking completely red, or blue green.
 These cyanobacteria blooms are a major problem for the environment, however they only happen when there is a huge nutrient resource for the cyanobacteria to grow and "bloom".

 The cyanobacteria encountered in marine aquarium typically is found as a covering over the substrate, liverock and/or glass.
 It can have a wide range of colours, including red, brown, dark blue, dark green and even appear to be black.
 See below for some images of how these different colours can appear.